20 of the Greatest Speeches in History

 Oslo, Sweden (1979)

-Mother Teresa is revered as the model of love and compassion in modern culture, according to the majority of people.
-But if one were to pay greater attention to her earlier talks, one would see that she had a strong passion for social justice and the oppressed in addition to her philanthropic donations.
+Mother Teresa is seen as a symbol of love and compassion today.
+However, if you look closely at her earlier talks, you’ll see she also had a strong passion for social justice and the oppressed, beyond her charitable donations.

 16. “Freedom or Death” by Emmeline Pankhurst